Are Cotton T-Shirts Good for Workout? I Tested Them for 6 Months

 So, are cotton t- shirts bad for working out?
 It depends on your drill.
 Cotton is great for comfort, casual exercise, and sensitivity.
 It is not great for swimming in your own sweat during HIIT or long running sessions.

 If you want something soft, sustainable, and simple, go to the organic cotton gym wear.
-But, for serious sweat sessions, look into performance fabric for gym.
-It’s about using the right tool for the job; your shirt should work as hard as you do.
+But for serious sweat sessions, go with performance fabrics.

 Is a cotton T-shirt good for workout?